hswolff/website/_posts/2016/2016-08-4-react-native-art-and-d3.md

 title: React Native ART and D3
 slug: react-native-art-and-d3
 date: 2016-08-05T03:59:27.372Z
+category: code
 tags:
   - react
   - react-native
-- react-native-art
   - d3
-- javascript
+  - tutorial
 ---

-*This is a follow up to my previous article about [my experiences using React Native](/blog/react-native/)*
+_This is a follow up to my previous article about [my experiences using React Native](/blog/react-native/)_

-*I gave a talk on this topic which [you can watch](/blog/react-native-art-presentation/)*
+_I gave a talk on this topic which [you can watch](/blog/react-native-art-presentation/)_

 The most powerful feature of React Native is that it lets you write your native application using React and JavaScript.
 React is certainly powerful as it greatly simplifies the mental model required when constructing your UI.
 However what's even more powerful is the ability to use JavaScript.
 There's a huge ecosystem of JavaScript packages available.
 There's a package for almost anything that you might need for your web application.
 And thanks to React Native almost all of them can be used in your mobile application.

 One of the most powerful JavaScript package available for graphing is [d3.js](https://d3js.org/).
 It is battle tested and robust, and the de facto library to use to create a graph on your website.
 To get a feeling for how expressive you can be with d3 just [check out its example gallery](https://github.com/d3/d3/wiki/Gallery).
 I'm always in awe at some of the things you can create with the simple primitives that d3 provides.

 For a project I worked on I had to create graphs in a React Native application.
 To achieve this goal I used D3 within React Native.
 In this article I'm going to introduce you to how to create D3 graphs in a React Native application.